dumbapple/DegreeManager/README.md

 # DegreeManager
-Text-based degree manager/customizer for a student at University of British Columbia
+Text-based degree manager/customizer for a student at the University of British Columbia